woolfel/wattdr/getting_started.md

 6. Tap on the workout tab and start pedaling.
 It will show the current and average power.
 <p><img src="./images/4_workout.PNG" width="320" height="568"></p>

 7. To begin recording, tap Start button.
-After it starts record, the start button will change to pause.
+After it starts, the start button will change to pause.
 <p><img src="./images/4b_active_workout.PNG" width="320" height="568"></p>

 8. To end recording, tap done.
 It will save the workout session.